IBM/swift-kitura-hyper-protect-dbaas/README.md

 * Generate an application with files for monitoring and distributed trace using App Metrics
 * Connect to additional provisioned services

-> As an alternative to the deployment options documented below, you can [create this project as a starter kit](https://console.bluemix.net/developer/appledevelopment/create-app?defaultDeploymentToolchain=&defaultLanguage=SWIFT&env_id=ibm%3Ayp%3Aus-south&navMode=catalog&starterKit=522c52e7-f9ed-3f95-a9bd-885fc881aa6e) on IBM Cloud, which automatically provisions required services, and injects service credentials into a custom fork of this pattern.
+> As an alternative to the deployment options documented below, you can [create this project as a starter kit](https://console.bluemix.net/developer/appledevelopment/create-app?defaultDeploymentToolchain=&defaultLanguage=SWIFT&env_id=ibm%3Ayp%3Aus-south&navMode=catalog&starterKit=522c52e7-f9ed-3f95-a9bd-885fc881aa6e) on IBM Cloud, which injects service credentials into a custom fork of this pattern after you have provisioned the database with your specifications.

 ## Project contents